 Nurses can reduce healthcare costs by providing information regarding unnecessary medications and treatments.

-Nurse practitioners also have specialized knowledge in patient care that plays an important role in managing complex illnesses.
+Nurse practitioners also have specialized knowledge of inpatient care that plays an important role in managing complex illnesses.

 They don’t only diagnose the patients but they also provide knowledge and counseling, which can make the recovery faster and reduce the medical bills.